 The above image from Workfusion’s Combining RPA + AI webinar, nicely summarizes both RPA and cognitive automation.
 While RPA is the doer, cognitive is the decision engine.

-Cognitive automation or also called intelligent or smart automation is the hottest field in automation.
+Cognitive automation or also called intelligent / smart / hyper- automation or AI process automation is the hottest field in automation.
 Talk to any RPA company CEO and they will start talking about cognitive automation, at least Max from WorkFusion was most excited about cognitive automation in our podcast.

 While automation is old as the industrial revolution, digitization greatly increased activities that could be automated.
 However, as you can read more on our guide on RPA tools, initial tools for automation, which includes scripts, macros and robotic process automation (RPA) bots, focus on automating simple, repetitive processes.
 This makes sense because most core corporate processes are quite repetitive but not repetitive enough to completely take human out of the loop with simple programming.
 However, as those processes are automated with the help of more programming and better RPA tools, processes that require higher level cognitive functions are next in the line for automation.